MimiOnuoha/add-csv-values-to-geojson/README.md

 (If the above does not work, you may need to sudo it.)

+EDIT: I haven't yet had time to properly adapt this to read in more than one column.
+For now, if you have more data to add, just run the code multiple times on files that still contain one column of data.
+The file created always is called updated_data.json, so make sure the json file you're reading in does not have the same name.

-*This code was created for the ITP Spring 2016 class "[Everything is Physical: The Art of Digital Mapping](https://github.com/MimiOnuoha/art-of-digital-mapping-ITP2016)."*
+*This was created for the ITP Spring 2016 class "[Everything is Physical: The Art of Digital Mapping](https://github.com/MimiOnuoha/art-of-digital-mapping-ITP2016)."*